Nonlinear discrete Schr\"odinger equations with a point defect: Asymptotic behavior

-We begin with the treatment of scattering in the positive time direction.
-For the Cauchy problem with initial datum $u_0\in l^2$ we consider the global solution $u(t)$ and introduce the asymptotic state $v^+$ Application of the operator $\exp(i\Delta_\delta t)$ on either side of (5.3) yields
+{\it Proof of Theorem \ref{theorem:scatterin1}} We begin with the treatment of scattering in the positive time direction.
+For the Cauchy problem with initial datum $u_0\in l^2$ we consider the global solution $u(t)$ and introduce the asymptotic state $v^+$